CAUSE #4: WiFi and electromagnetic radiation

 1. How do bees navigate?

-Also another researcher team confirms that bees produce tiny molecules of magnetite in their bodies, known as “magnetoreceptors“, which they use for orientation and comb building.
+Also another researcher team confirms that bees produce tiny molecules of magnetite in their bodies.
+Those are “magnetoreceptors“, which they use for orientation and comb building.

-These magnetoreceptors are affected by the geomagnetic field2.
+These magnetoreceptors are affected by the geomagnetic field5https://www.researchgate.net/publication/6065257_Magnetoreception_in_Honeybees.

-The Canadian study went even further and used strong permanent magnets on bees to study their behaviour.
+The Canadian study went even further.
+Researchers used strong permanent magnets on bees to study their behaviour.
 Here is what they found out:

 1. Ferromagnetic material consistent with magnetite exists in the abdomen of honey bees.

-2. The ferrmagnetic material can be magnetized using a strong permanent magnet.
+2. The ferromagnetic material can be magnetized using a strong permanent magnet.

 3. Magnetizing the abdomen of a live honey bee disrupts its ability to navigate using local magnetic fields.

-In conclusion we can say that the sensoring ability of honey bees can be disrupted when using a strong permanent magnet.
+In conclusion, a strong permanent magnet can disrupt the sensoring ability of honey bees.
 Read the full article here.

-2. So bees do have a reaction to magnetic forces.
+2. Consequently, bees do have a reaction to magnetic forces.
 What does that have to do with our WiFi?

-According to the physicist Richard Feynman, “an electromagnetic field (also EMF or EM field) is a physical field produced by electrically charged objects3“, just like cell phones and WiFi adapters and routers.
+According to the physicist Richard Feynman, “an electromagnetic field (also EMF or EM field) is a physical field produced by electrically charged objects6http://www.feynmanlectures.caltech.edu/II_01.html#Ch1-S2“.
+Such electrically charged objects can be als cell phones, WiFi adapters and routers.

 In other words: Smartphones, WiFi adapters and routers are objects that produce electromagnetic fields.